Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 N roads: 75% of the time the speed limit was 60 km/hr, probably about 20% of the time it was 80 kph, and a few places far out in the desert it was 100 kph.

 Any time you go near a town, the limit dropped to 40 kph, and you will often end up going even slower because of the flow of traffic, pedestrians, and layout of the village.

 R and P roads: The speed limit varied, but was almost never above 60 km/hr.

-While driving between big cities in the countryside of Morocco was fine, driving in the big cities of Morocco, particularly in Marrakech, Fes, and Tangier, was hair-raising.
-Because of this, we only drove in and out of the city, and didn’t use the car for transportation while we were sightseeing.
+While driving between big cities in the countryside of Morocco was fine, driving in the big cities of Morocco, particularly driving in Marrakech, Fes, and Tangier, was hair-raising.
+Because of this, when renting a car in Marrakech, we only drove from the airport out of the city, and didn’t use the car for transportation while we were sightseeing.

 The big cities of Morocco have super narrow roads.
 They are packed with cars, scooters, bikers, donkeys, and pedestrians, and vehicles drive really close to each other.
 Cars and scooters cut each other off, and people step out into traffic all the time.